Registration Deadline: April 9th 5:00pm

 - STEP 3 – Download a copy of the rubric used for judging the contest.

 - STEP 4 – CREATE your Masterpiece.
-There should be NO wording on the artwork please!

 - Artwork must be no larger than 8.5 inches x 11 inches (standard paper)